neuroinfo-os/CLCML/docs/Design_of_an_iterative_learning_control_with_a_selective_learning_strategy_for_swinging_up_a_pendulum.md

 ## 2018 European Control Conference, June 12-15, 2018.

 ### Short summary
-Authors present an Iterative Learning Control (ILC) algorithm for trajectory tracking in a nonlinear system on a swinging up a pendulum on a cart task.
-It was shown, that described ILC algorithm can learned to swing up a pendulum by angle trajectory tracking in six iterations.
-The novelity in the controller design is that it learns on trajectory segments with small tracking errors.
+Authors present an Iterative Learning Control (ILC) algorithm for trajectory tracking in a nonlinear system.
+It was shown, that described ILC algorithm can learned to swing up a pendulum on a cart (classic task in control in engineering) in six iterations.
+The novelity in the controller design is that (1) it is restricted to learn only on trajectory segments with small tracking errors; and (2) the system's parameters set in a way that gives an opportunity to overcome singularities in plant inversion.

 ### Task
+A pendulum rod is placed on a cart pole, which moves along horisontal direction.
+The moving of a cart influences the angle of the rod.
+The aim of the task is to make the cart learn how to move in order to swing the rod from downwards to upwards position.
 The pendulum is described with the following second-order differential equation: